OpenAPITools/openapi-generator/samples/client/petstore/java/resteasy/docs/StoreApi.md

 StoreApi apiInstance = new StoreApi();
-Long orderId = 789L; // Long | ID of the order that needs to be deleted try {
+String orderId = "orderId_example"; // String | ID of the order that needs to be deleted try {
     apiInstance.deleteOrder(orderId);
 } catch (ApiException e) {